SaarthakA/Digital-Clock/README.md

 To change time wrap, change paramerters

-Contains mapping to Nexys4DDR FPGA Board in Nexys4DDR branch
+Contains mapping to Nexys4DDR FPGA Board

-For mux and programmable counter files located in progcnt branch
+For mux and programmable counter files